-Donald Trump Leaves Abruptly During Press Conference After Shooting Outside the White House
+Trump Leaves Abruptly During Press Conference After Shooting

 The president left the podium and the briefing doors were locked after he exited.

-After speaking quietly with the Secret Service the president returned to the briefing room after a few minutes to inform them that there was a shooting of an armed suspect outside the White House.
+After speaking quietly with the Secret Service, the president returned to the briefing room after a few minutes to inform them that there was a shooting of an armed suspect outside the White House.

 “There was an actual shooting, someone has been taken to the hospital … seems like the person was shot by Secret Service,” Trump said.
 He also confirmed that the suspect was armed.